cadet-salzburg/_2RealKinectWrapper/readme.md

 Sample
 ------
-	There are 3 samples accompaning the wrapper (Openframeworks, Cinder, Glut)
+	There are 3 samples accompanying the wrapper (Openframeworks, Cinder, Glut)

 	The glut sample is very simple and should work out of the box, it just shows the use of one kinect and just outputs rgb and depth image.
 	For the others you must have installed Cinder and/or openframeworks and set the environment variables as stated above.